Lascăr Vorel: Final years

+Legacy

+The artist's remains were incinerated and kept in an urn by his mother; upon her death in January 1942, they were interred alongside her at Eternitatea Cemetery in Piatra.
 Bloch mourned his death in a sonnet, which describes the event as being "without farewell or warning", suggesting that Vorel had purposefully isolated himself from his friends.
 He bought and took back to America several of Vorel's Munich cityscapes; one is at the Spencer Museum of Art.
-The artist's remains were incinerated and then buried at Eternitatea Cemetery in Piatra.
-His diaries were also recovered, and are preserved in the Piatra Neamț Museum of History archives.
+Many other works are preserved in Austria, and still others were completely lost by 1968.
+His diaries were recovered, and are preserved in the Piatra Neamț Museum of History archives.
 In October 1924, Ionescu sought to revived interest in Vorel's work with a tribute piece in Cuvântul daily.
 It urged Bunescu, by then an official painter, to organize a Vorel posthumous exhibit, since "nobody knows his paintings, and that's a shame."
 In 1939, the Social Service of the National Renaissance Front sponsored a retrospective of Vorel's Romanian works, hosted by Piatra's Petru Rareș National College.

+As Forel, Lascăr features briefly in the memoirs of Nell Walden, published in 1954.
 Vorel's brothers were the last generation to own the Vorel pharmacy practice before its nationalization by the communist regime; several members of the family spent time in communist prisons during the 1950s, although Tudor was kept as factory manager.
 In 1958 the regime allowed a Vorel exhibition to be hosted by a Bucharest gallery.
+This was curated by Petru Comarnescu who, in 1968, also put out the first Vorel monograph at Editura Meridiane, introducing him as both a Romanian artist who "never fit in with German art" and a "modern humanist".
+In his own diary, Comarnescu noted that he was mainly interested in Vorel because he offered glimpses into the "Munich's atmosphere of artistic avant-garde in 1910–1917."

+By 1975, the Neamț County Museum Complex had received funding to purchase Vorel's Romanian paintings, exhibiting them alongside other acquisitions (from Aurel Băeșu, Aurelia Ghiață, and Constantin Daniel Stahi).
+In 1979, the National Museum of Art of Romania purchased two of Vorel's café-chantant scenes for its permanent collection.
 The family's contribution was again recognized from 1983, when a pharmaceutical company took the name Plantavorel.
-Since 1993, Piatra Neamț hosts a Lascăr Vorel Gallery (part of the Neamț County Museum Complex).
+Since 1993, Piatra Neamț hosts a Lascăr Vorel Gallery (part of the Neamț Museum).
 It is the center of a "Vorel Biennale" exhibiting works by contemporary painters.
 A sample from the painter's diaries, covering the year 1916, appeared at Piatra in 2009.
 Commemorating 100 years since Vorel's death, the Asachi Library of Iași noted that, though an "innovator of art in Romania, as well as worldwide", Vorel remained "quite unfamiliar to art lovers".